 Support the Show

-Jason Hinchey (1st time), Mandja, Nancy Johnson, Mike Paquette and Kristof all donated to support the show when they picked up the Online Poker First Steps Program.
-I created this free 7-day program to set you up for success in your online poker journey by building a foundation of purposeful study and action that will serve you well.
-This is the program you’re looking for if you’ve had a difficult time making money along your online poker journey.
+Jason Hinchey (1st time), Mandja, Nancy Johnson, Mike Paquette and Kristof all donated to support the show when they picked up the Online Poker First Steps Course.
+I created this free 7-day course to set you up for success in your online poker journey by building a foundation of purposeful study and action that will serve you well.
+This is the course you’re looking for if you’ve had a difficult time making money along your online poker journey.

 Jason Hinchey (2nd time) donated when he picked up the Elevate Your Poker Mindset Program.
 This free 12-day program will help you get beyond any objections you have to the idea that online poker can be profitable and it will put you on the path to a profitable journey.